ipalermo/Griddler/README.md

 18. Now you are ready to configure and run [Griddler Android client](https://github.com/GoogleCloudPlatform/solutions-griddler-sample-android-client) and/or [Griddler iOS client](https://github.com/GoogleCloudPlatform/solutions-griddler-sample-iOS-client)

+19. Import the Android project into Eclipse into the same workspace with Griddler mobile game backend (File->Import->General->Existing Projects into Workspace and select the directory where you have unzipped the downloaded project).

+20. Configure Google Play Services by following the Setup Google Play Services SDK section from [Android documentation](https://developer.android.com/google/play-services/setup.html).
+Copy google-play-services_lib directory such that it is a sibling of Griddler directory in the file system and then import google-play-services_lib to Eclipse as "Android->Existing Android Code into Workspace".
+This sample was tested with revision 10 of Google Play Services.
+If you see any compilation errors with GooglePlayServices this typically indidates that the version of the google-play-services_lib is not current.

+21. Make sure that google-play-services.lib is referenced by Griddler project: select Griddler project in Project Explorer, choose Properties from the context menu and select Android node in the left panel.
+If google-play-services.lib is not listed as a library then click Add and choose google-play-services.lib and click OK.

+22. In the Package Explorer, select "Griddler - App Engine" project and from the context menu select Google -> Generate Cloud Endpoint Client Library.
+This should automatically copy the generated endpoint client libraries to you Griddler Android project.
+If it didn't you can drag endpoint-libs from the "Griddler - App Engine" to your "Griddler" project in the Package Explorer.

+23. If Eclipse reports a missing required source folder, remove it in Properties -> Java Build Path -> Source.

+24. Edit GameBackendSettings.java in com.google.cloud.solutions.griddler.android package and update the following constants:

+  String AUDIENCE_ID = "server:client_id:Your Web Client ID"; // Use the Web Client ID created when setting up Griddler Java backend.
+Keep "server:client_id:".

+  String GCM_SENDER_ID = "Your project number from API Console"; // This is the numeric project number of your Google Cloud project that you created when setting up Griddler backend.

+  String DEFAULT_ROOT_URL = "https://your_app_id.appspot.com/_ah/api/"; // Use alphanumeric project id of your Google Cloud project (which is also the app id of your App Engine application) that you created when setting up Griddler backend.

+25. Connect your physical Android device with USB debugging enabled, select Griddler project and then Run As->Android Application.

 [1]: https://developers.google.com/appengine
 [2]: https://developers.google.com/appengine/docs/java/endpoints/
 [3]: http://java.com/en/